 Boston-based Cybereason, founded in 2008, is knocking on the door of the Unicorn Club—private companies worth at least $1 billion or more.
 Like just about every tech company on the planet, Cybereason was the beneficiary of a huge investment from SoftBank.
 The Japanese telecommunications giant invested $100 million in Cybereason in June, bringing total funding to nearly $190 million.
 Softbank had previously sunk $59 million into Cybereason back in 2015.
-Other backers include Lockheed Martin and Spark Capital, which has about $2 billion under management with a portfolio that has names on it like Twitter, Tumblr and Oculus.
+Other backers include Lockheed Martin and Spark Capital, which has about $2 billion under management with a portfolio that has names on it like Twitter, Tumblr, and Oculus.
 CB Insights estimates the company’s new value at around $900 million.
-A brief demo explains a bit how the platform works:

 The company’s AI cybersecurity technology seems to subscribe to the theory that the best defense is a good offense when it comes to endpoint security.
 An endpoint is generally a user device, such as laptop or mobile device, as well as servers.
 Its platform is based on behavioral analytics, meaning it correlates data to understand what the attacker is doing.
 Sensors on every endpoint help monitor the system.
 The Cybereason Hunting Engine collects all that data, detecting patterns between past and present activities, learning to be more effective as more data come in.
 At the heart of the system is what Cybereason calls its in-memory graph, which acts like a six-year-old child by asking each endpoint eight million questions per second, every second of the day, to detect malicious attacks or intentions.

 Update 08/06/2019: Cybereason has raised $200 million to accelerate sales and marketing efforts across all geographies and push further ahead with research and development to make more of its security operations autonomous.
 This brings the company’s total funding to $388.6 million to date.